approov/quickstart-android-java-okhttp/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV DEPENDENCY

-The Approov integration is available via [`jitpack`](https://jitpack.io).
+The Approov integration is available either via [`jitpack`](https://jitpack.io) or Maven.
 This allows inclusion into the project by simply specifying a dependency in the `gradle` files for the app.
-Firstly, `jitpack` needs to be added as follows to the end the `repositories` section in the `build.gradle` file at the top level of the project:
+If you prefer using Maven you do not need to add external repository reference.
+If you prefer using `jitpack`, `jitpack` needs to be added as follows to the end the `repositories` section in the `build.gradle` file at the top level of the project:

 ```
 maven { url 'https://jitpack.io' }